netenglabs/suzieq/docs/poller.md

 The inventory file that the poller uses can be supplied either:

 * via a Suzieq native YAML format file (use the -D option as above) or
-* via or an Ansible inventory file (instead of -D, use -a option along with -n).
+* via or an Ansible inventory file (instead of -D, use -a option along with -n some_namespace).
 This file has to be the output of ```ansible-inventory --list``` command

 The Suzieq native inventory file format that contains the IP address, the access method (SSH or REST), the IP address of the node, the user name, the type of OS if using REST and the access token such as a private key file.
 The format looks as follows, for example (all possible combinations are shown for illustration):
 ```